Use these in every day life and you will reach your weight loss goals.

 Empty calories?
 What are they?
 These are calories we consume from foods and drinks that have little to know nutritional value.
 Sauces, energy drinks, fizzy pop and alcohol are all main sources of empty calories that most people will consume daily.

 To best avoid these drink more water!
-This will keep you hydrated and stop hunger cravings from dehydration, something fizzy pops and alcohol don't do.
+This will keep you hydrated and stop hunger cravings caused through dehydration, something fizzy pops and alcohol don't do.
 If you get bored of water, add a slice of fruit like orange, lime or lemon.
+WATER HAS ZERO CALORIES!

 The 4th Commandment - Do not starve yourself.

 This ultimately results in failure every time.
-The two main reasons for this are:
+The three main reasons for this are:

 1-You will fall off the wagon if you starve yourself.
 To refrain from having anything that is in your normal diet will cause failure within the first two weeks.
 You need to adjust what you eat and start with little changes, still have the 'bad' things but in minority to stop the cravings.
 With time it all falls into place.